thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 define([
-  // These are path alias that we configured in our bootstrap 'jQuery',     // lib/jquery/jquery
+  // These are path alias that we configured in our bootstrap 'jquery',     // lib/jquery/jquery
-  'Underscore', // lib/underscore/underscore
+  'underscore', // lib/underscore/underscore
-  'Backbone'    // lib/backbone/backbone
+  'backbone'    // lib/backbone/backbone
 ], function($, _, Backbone){
   // Above we have passed in jQuery, Underscore and Backbone
   // They will not be accesible in the global scope